AScustomWorks/AS/README.md

 V 0.5.5: First relase of this module.

 V 0.6,9: Small fix on the ms CV input to take the proper values fron BPM calc module.

+V 1.0.1: Changer thru port to act as pre/post delay with a switch for each channel (Omri Cohen request)

 ### CV 2 T
 CV to Trigger module.
 Feed a midi signal to the CV inputs and it will output one trigger signal when the incoming signal rises above 0v, and another trigger signal when the incoming signal returns to 0v.
 Useful to use your external hardware controller/keyboard as a trigger.